Add Custom Server Software or Version

 Installers:

-Some server software such as Forge, NeoForge and Quilt provide an installer rather than a direct download link.
-These installers must then be used to generate the actual server jars and the library folders.
+Some server software such as Forge, NeoForge, and Quilt provide an installer rather than a direct download link.
+These installers must then be used to make the actual server jar and the library folders.

 -